yliyanage/Accident-Detection/pages/feat_extract.md

 def KLE(x):
     """
-    Compute Karhunen Lo'eve Expansion (Eigenvector Transform) of a window
+    Compute Karhunen Lo'eve Expansion (KLE) a.k.a.
+Eigenvector Transform of a window
     Args:
         x: a window of raw speed data
     Return: